Nutty for Nature: Pond Scum

 For more science fun, check out my science camp this summer.

-Delta School District = a Social Media History Maker
+• Delta School District is a Social Media History Maker

-Pretty impressed with the forward thinking of the Delta School District, as as far I am aware they will be one of the first school districts in Canada to fully embrace social media this summer, by actually offering students a course in it.
+Pretty impressed with the forward thinking of the Delta School District, as as far I am aware they will be one of the first school districts to fully embrace social media this summer, by actually offering students a course in it … making them a social media history maker.

 That’s right, the Delta School District is having me teach two mini-courses this summer on ‘Blogging and Storytelling’ and I’m pretty gosh, darn excited about it.
 I love Interactive Storytelling (which is a part of what using social media tools to tell story is), I love to share knowledge (especially that which excites me) and I love working with young people and seeing them get excited about learning.